ddecarle/eeb462-2024/LAB1_characterMatrices.md

 Before you go, you’ll have to organize your files.

-1.	**Use the command line** to create a new folder within `~/Desktop/LabOne` called “NEXUS”.
+1.	**Use the command line** to create a new folder within `~/Desktop/EEB462/LabOne` called “NEXUS”.
-- Within the “NEXUS” folder, create sub-folders called “Master”, “ML” and “MrBayes”.
+- Within the “NEXUS” folder, create sub-folders called “Main”, “ML” and “MrBayes”.

-2. Move all “master” files to “Master”.
+2. Move all “MAIN” files to “Main”.

 3. Move “16s-enam-18s-coi-fuseSimp.nex” and “16s-enam-18s-coiProt-fuse.nex” to “MrBayes”.